elkebir-group/Pharming/README.md

 ## Installation from github
-The following installation steps will install a `pharming` module, a `clonelib` module and all dependencies.
+The following installation steps will install a `pharming` module and CLI tools.

 First, recursive clone the repo.
 ```